NikhithaBalaga/Tanhive/README.md

 •	Open Vivado and create a new project.

-•	Add the Verilog RTL code files(conv_fsm.v) to the project.
+•	Add the Verilog RTL code files(conv_fsm.v) & (dut.v) to the project

-•	Create a new testbench and add the Verilog testbench files to the project.
+•	Create a new testbench and add the Verilog testbench files(.sv) to the project and the other input files (input_0.yaml ..), run files (input_0.dat ...), makefiles

 •	Run the simulation to verify the design.